opf/legal/privacy/data-privacy-statement/en.md

 ### Duration of the storage of your personal data

-We store all web tracking data collected using Matomo for an indefinite period of time, as this data is only available to us in anonymized form.
+The personal data when using Matomo without cookies are stored for 24 hours.

 ## Use of cookies